Jeon Tae-il: Early life

 Jeon Tae-il was born on 28 September 1948.
 He was the son of Jeon Sang-soo, a poor sewing worker from Namsan-dong, Daegu, and his wife, Lee So-sun.
 At one time, his father tried his hand at the domestic water industry, but failed repeatedly.
 His maternal grandfather was killed by a Japanese police officer on charges of joining the anti-Japanese independence movement.
 In 1954, he and his family members moved to Seoul, but were homeless under the Yeomcheon Bridge near Seoul Station.
 Jeon's mother begged in Manni-dong while his father worked, together making enough for the family to live in a monthly rental room.

 However, the family returned to Daegu in 1960.
 Jeon did not finish elementary school and had an underprivileged childhood with little formal education; he began peddling on the street to survive.
 In March 1963, he entered Cheong-ok High School in Daegu, but his father forced him to drop out to do sewing work at home.
 Frustrated that he could not attend school, he ran away from home but returned within three days.
-His father repeatedly kicked and beat him him afterwards.
+His father repeatedly kicked and beat him afterwards.

 Jeon learned to sew from his father, but he ran away from home again with his younger brother in 1964 and went to Seoul.
 He peddled at Dongdaemun Market, delivered newspapers, and did other menial work such as shoe polishing.
 He was later employed as an assistant at the clothing store of Seoul Peace Market (Seoul Pyeonghwa Sijang).
 He worked for 14 hours everyday and earned a daily wage of 50 won and a cup of tea.
 When he turned 17, he became a sida ("chore" in Korean) at Sam-il sa in the Peace Market and soon became a tailor.